-In this work we propose a visualisation tool, coined PVIZ, that allows the graphical representation of the peer network and the execution process of a subset of protocols supported by PeerSim (i.e., unstructured, semi-structured, and the fundamental structured protocols Chord and PGrid), and supports many useful operations such as zooming in on a specific area of the network, node monitoring/highlighting, single-or multi-step re-execution of the simulation, and appropriate visual representation of the overlay network (e.g., spring model for unstructured networks or circular placement for Chord overlays).
+In this work we propose a visualisation tool, coined PVIZ, that allows the graphical representation of the peer network and the execution process of a subset of protocols supported by PeerSim (i.e., unstructured as in [12], semi-structured as in [19, 20], and the fundamental structured protocols Chord [22] and PGrid [8]), and supports many useful operations such as zooming in on a specific area of the network, node monitoring/highlighting, single- or multi-step re-execution of the simulation, and appropriate visual representation of the overlay network (e.g., spring model for unstructured networks or circular placement for Chord overlays).

-To the best of our knowledge, PVIz is the first effort to provide a visualisation component for a publicly available and widely adopted general-purpose simulation environment.
-Our approach leverages and extends the usefulness of PeerSim by providing means to graphically represent and interact with the supported protocols and user setups.
+To the best of our knowledge, PVIz is the first effort to provide a visualisation component for a publicly available-and widely adopted-general-purpose simulation environment.
+Our approach leverages and extends the usefulness of PeerSim by providing means to graphically represent and interact with the supported protocols and user-defined setups.

-Only a couple of approaches in the literature [1, 2] share similar goals with PVIZ.
-[1] is a research report outlining a visualisation tool for the Chord DHT; however the tool is tied to a home-brewed implementation of a Chord simulator, which makes it unusable for anyone but the authors, and the visualisation provided is specific to the Chord overlay and does not support other types of networks.
-In a different path, [2] proposes VizPub, a simulation visualisation tool that (i) focuses on the visualisation of publish/subscribestyle data dissemination and is thus unusable for the majority of multi-agent simulations (e.g., simulations for complex-adaptive systems or emergent properties), and (ii) emphasises performance analysis through the visualisation of metrics such as message load and the creation of related graphs.
+Only a couple of approaches in the literature [11, 15] share similar goals with PVIZ.
+[11] is a research report outlining a visualisation tool for the Chord DHT; however the tool is tied to a home-brewed implementation of a Chord simulator, which makes it unusable for anyone but the authors, and the visualisation provided is specific to the Chord overlay and does not support other types of networks.
+In a different path, [15] proposes VizPub, a simulation visualisation tool that (i) focuses on the visualisation of publish/subscribe-style data dissemination and is thus unusable for the majority of multi-agent simulations (e.g., simulations for complex-adaptive systems or emergent properties), and (ii) emphasises performance analysis through the visualisation of metrics such as message load and the creation of related graphs.